Common Healthcare Insurance Terms - Access Health CT openEnroll_start=10/29/2024

 Dependent Coverage

-Dependent coverage refers to insurance coverage for family members of the policyholder, such as a spouse, child, or partner.
+Dependent coverage refers to insurance coverage for family members of the primary applicant/policyholder, such as a spouse, child, or partner.

 Essential Health Benefits

-All qualified health plans (QHP) offered through Access Health CT provide the same set of 10 Essential Health Benefits.
+All Qualified Health Plans (QHPs) offered through Access Health CT provide the same set of 10 Essential Health Benefits.
 While the benefits may cost more or less in different plans at different levels, you can be assured that all plans will provide:

 1. Preventive and wellness services and chronic disease management